Fleckism/SecurityPlus/SecurityPlus/09 A Secure Network Desings.md

 -   Implement load balancers.
 # EXAM OBJECTIVES COVERED

-3.3 Given a scenario, implement secure network designs #A_D
+3.3 Given a scenario, implement secure network designs #Implementation

 While you may not be responsible for network design in your current role, it is important that you understand the [[vulnerability|vulnerabilities]] that can arise from weaknesses in network architecture #A_D, and some of the general principles for ensuring a well-designed network.
 This will help you to contribute to projects to improve resiliency and to make recommendations for improvements.